Melbourne Airport Rail Link

 In 2005 the Victorian Government reserved land for a rail link to Melbourne Airport, which spurred off an existing freight corridor that runs between the Sunbury and Craigieburn lines.

-Known as the Albion East Design, the design includes new track along the Sunbury line, which connects to Southern Cross Station and could alternatively run through the Melbourne Metro Tunnel.
-This design was re-recommended in Public Transport Victoria’s 2013 Melbourne Rail Link Study.
-However, Infrastructure Victoria cautions that further work to examine alternative network configurations for accommodating the line is warranted.
+Known as the Albion East Design, the design includes new track along the Sunbury line, which connects to Southern Cross Station or the Melbourne Metro Tunnel.
+This design was re-recommended in Public Transport Victoria’s (PTVs) 2013 Melbourne Airport Rail Link Study.
+However, Infrastructure Victoria has cautioned that further work to examine alternative network configurations for accommodating the line is warranted.
+Other options considered as part of the Melbourne Airport Rail Link study included:

 Assuming the use of the Melbourne Metro Tunnel, estimated journey times between the Airport and the CBD along this route would be 30 minutes, with a train every 10 minutes.